tc39/notes/es9/2018-03/mar-20.md

 KCL: Then it sets the last element without growing the array.

 MM: Is it important that there's a setter here?

-MM: is it important that its an accessor? one of the issues discussed yesterday in the Formal Languages symposium is the correctness of code. it depends on the existence of unexpected accessors.
+Is it important that its an accessor? one of the issues discussed yesterday in the Formal Languages symposium is the correctness of code. it depends on the existence of unexpected accessors.
 By making this an accessor, you are creating a side effect that wasn't anticipated.
 So it needs to be a method that can be overridden.

 KCL: to rephrase what you're saying it needs to be an accessor

 MM: It needs to not be an accessor.

-KCL: it's not an accessor sorry
+KCL: It's not an accessor sorry

 YK: It sounds like you, (MM), are making a broad claim.

-MM: the broad claim is that with regards to existing prototypes we should not add accessors to existing prototypes.
+MM: The broad claim is that with regards to existing prototypes we should not add accessors to existing prototypes.

-YK: does that include web prototypes?
+YK: Does that include web prototypes?

 MM: I'm talking about stuff in TC39's jurisdiction, ie Array.prototype.

-YK; the reason I had this question is for IDL
+YK: The reason I had this question is for IDL

 MM: if its creating accessors for anything where the audience is used to there being a flood of accessors then thats a different precedent.

 ??: but this a precedent

-MM: this is not a precedent in JS
+MM: This is not a precedent in JS

-KCL: but does this mean that you are objecting?
+KCL: But does this mean that you are objecting?

-MM: i'm am objecting on these grounds.
+MM: I'm am objecting on these grounds.
 I am not objecting to the proposal but im not saying yet anything about that.

 WH: To clarify, are you (MM) proposing that `lastItem` and `lastIndex` should be methods?